Bealby/lisa-fairfield/README.md

   **Actor Lisa Fairfield**, does increase in thickness but does not affect UX overall.

+#### User Testing

+- People were asked to use the finished Website to test usability and adopt the role of an agent.
+This helped reinforce that the aims of the Website were being acheived.

 #### User Experience

 - Overall the User experience fits the objective of the UX goals.